 Optimal donors: They have the same HLA tissue typing as the recipient and are frequently a sibling or, in rare situations, a parent or grandparent of the recipient.

 Partially matched donors: Donors partially matched have a 50% HLA tissue match (always half-matched or half compatible) with the recipient.
-The recipient’s biological parents are always partially matched donors.
+The recipient’s biological parents are always partially matching donors.

-Alternative Donors: Donors unrelated to the recipient are known as alternative donors.
+Alternative Donors: Donors who are not relatives to the recipient are alternative donors.
 They are healthy people who share the patient’s HLA tissue typing and are willing to give bone marrow stem cells.

 Autologous donors: In this case, the recipients are the ones who give.

-The stem cells in the circulation are collected here and frozen or preserved for later use.
+We collect and preserve the stem cells in circulation here.
 Only after the recipient’s body creates enough healthy bone marrow cells may they give.

 The doctors will select possible donors who look to be an essential match for the patient.
 Physical examination, blood testing, and a medical history review are all part of a basic level evaluation.
-There are a series of blood tests that may be done on the patient and the donor to determine the best suitable transplant option,
+A series of blood tests happen on the patient and the donor to determine the best suitable transplant option,

 It’s also known as histocompatibility typing or tissue typing.
 This blood test looks for specific proteins (HLAs) on the surface of white blood cells and other cells that act as markers, allowing the body to identify which cells belong.
 The patient’s blood stem cells must have genetic markers that are identical to the donor’s.
 As a result, an essential matching criterion is a close HLA match between the donor and the recipient.

 High-Resolution DNA typing